Some nice news from the oh-so-kind people at the IRS. Shoot, I probably should have told you this sooner, so you could EAT BETTER.

 Let’s take the photography industry as an example — but instructive for any business:

 A photographer goes into business and defines her particular niche, let’s say black and white baby photography.
-If she sticks to her guns and focuses on that niche, there’s a good chance she can become an expert in that area and people will come flocking to get baby photos with her.
+If she sticks to her guns and focuses on that niche, there’s a good chance she can become an professional in that area and people will come flocking to get baby photos with her.

 Learn to see YOUR points of brand leverage, and lock them down.
 Get them clear, and don’t allow yourself to chase after daisies.
 Your business will thank you.